carpentries-lab/metagenomics-analysis/_episodes/08-atitle.md

 ~~~
 {: .output}

-Lets repeat the process for `JC1A` sample.
+Let's repeat the process for `JC1A` sample.
 ~~~
 $ cut -f3 JC1A.kraken   |sort -n |uniq -c > ranked
 $ cat ranked |while read a b; do echo $b$'\t'$a; done > JC1A.kraken_ranked